Professor Melissa Terras (MA MSc DPhil CLTHE FCLIP FBCS CITP FRHS FSA FHEA)

 Background

 Melissa Terras is the Professor of Digital Cultural Heritage at the University of Edinburgh's Design Informatics in Edinburgh College of Art.
 She joined the College of Arts, Humanities, and Social Sciences in October 2017, leading digital aspects of research within CAHSS at Edinburgh as Founding Director of the Centre for Data, Culture and Society (2018 -), CAHSS Digital Information Officer (2017-2022), as well as building digital capacity in the new Edinburgh Futures Institute as EFI Research Director (2018-2023).
 Her research focuses on the digitisation of cultural heritage, including its technologies, procedures, and impact, and how this intersects with internet technologies.
-She is a Turing Institute Fellow 2018-2023, and serves on the Board of Directors of Transkribus, the Machine-Learning infrastructure for Handwritten Text Recognition.
-She is the Acting Director of Creative Informatics, the AHRC funded Creative Cluster for Edinburgh and the South East Scotland Region (2018-2024).
+She was a Turing Institute Fellow (2018-2023), and serves on the Board of Directors of Transkribus, the Machine-Learning infrastructure for Handwritten Text Recognition (2019-).
+She was Co-Director (2018-2022) then Director (2022-2024) of Creative Informatics, the AHRC funded Creative Cluster for Edinburgh and the South East Scotland Region (2018-2024).
+She is the Edinburgh Lead for The AHRC funded Convergent screen technologies and performance in realtime (CoSTAR) network, including being Co-Director of the RealtimeLAB, and Director of New Forms of Data for the ForesightLAB.

 With a background in Classical Art History and English Literature (MA, University of Glasgow), and Computing Science (MSc IT with distinction in Software and Systems, University of Glasgow), her doctorate (Engineering, University of Oxford) examined how to use advanced information engineering technologies to interpret and read Roman texts.
 Employed at UCL Department of Information Studies from 2003, she was made Honorary Professor of Digital Humanities upon her departure from UCL in 2017, and Honorary Professor in UCL Centre for Digital Humanities, which she directed 2012-2017.
 Terras was previously Vice Dean of Research in UCL’s Faculty of Arts and Humanities (2014-2017).

-Terras joined the UK Government's Department for Digital, Culture, Media and Sport's College of Experts in 2022.
+Terras joined the UK Government's Department for Culture, Media and Sport's College of Experts in 2022, and the College of Experts for the Department for Science, Innovation and Technology in 2024.
 Terras is a founding editor of Digital Humanities Quarterly, and sits on the editorial board of the Journal of Digital Scholarship in the Humanities.
 She served on the Board of Curators of the University of Oxford Libraries (2013-2019) and had a Scottish Government Appointment on the Board of Trustees of the National Library of Scotland (2013-2022), as well as a being a member of a number of Advisory boards including The British Library Labs, the Scientific Consultative Group of The National Gallery, the Collections and Research Committee of the Science Museum Group, and The Imperial War Museums' Operation War Diary.
 Terras is a Fellow of the Chartered Institute of Library and Information Professionals, is a Chartered IT Professional and Fellow of the British Computer Society, is a Fellow of the Royal Historical Society, a Fellow of the Society of Antiquaries, and is an Honorary Senior Research Fellow at the Centre for Editing Lives and Letters.
 Terras was the Co-Investigator of the The EPSRC funded Centre for Doctoral Training in Science and Engineering in Arts, Heritage and Archaeology (SEAHA) during its set up period.
 Terras was program chair of the major international conference Digital Humanities 2014, in Lausanne, Switzerland, vice-chair of DH2013 in Lincoln, Nebraska, and outgoing chair of DH2015 in Sydney, Australia.
 She served as Secretary of the Association of Literary and Linguistic Computing (now the European Association of Digital Humanities) (2008-2011) and as a Steering committee member of the Alliance of Digital Humanities Organizations (2009-2012).

 You can generally find her on twitter, at @melissaterras.